 Millke03@metrostate.edu

-Students at Metropolitan State University aren’t known for their deep pockets overstuffed with cash.
+Students at Metropolitan State University aren’t known for their deep pockets.
 However, quality entertainment doesn’t have to be expensive; students can see Theater Underground’s presentation of “Sylvia” for free during FallFest.

-Sylvia is a comedy written by A.R.
+“Sylvia” is a comedy written by A.R.
 Gurney.
-The plot focuses on a pair of Manhattan empty-nesters named Greg and Kate.
+The plot focuses on a pair of Manhattan empty nesters named Greg and Kate.
 They are new to the city, having raised their children in the suburbs.
 Greg finds a dog named Sylvia in a park and brings it home with him.
 Sylvia begins to create issues between the couple, and their marriage begins to suffer as a result.
 A series of comedic upturns brings all three to a newfound closeness.

 Metro student Charlie Colman will be directing the production.
 The Metropolitan’s editor caught up with Colman to discuss the play.